ajiho/think-databasekit/README.md

-  idb:db:wipe           Drop all tables, views, and types idb:make:factory      Create a new model factory idb:make:migration    Create a new migration file idb:make:model        Create a new laravel model class idb:make:seeder       Create a new seeder class idb:migrate           Run the database migrations idb:migrate:fresh     Drop all tables and re-run all migrations
+  idb:db:wipe           Drop all tables, views, and types idb:make:factory      Create a new model factory idb:make:migration    Create a new migration file idb:make:model        Create a new Eloquent model class idb:make:seeder       Create a new seeder class idb:migrate           Run the database migrations idb:migrate:fresh     Drop all tables and re-run all migrations